archfz/vh-sticky-table-header/README.md

     }
     ```
 2. The JS logic to determine when to show the sticky header uses `window.document`.
 The body needs to
-   at y = 0 position when the scroll y = 0.
-Make sure that the body is not displaced using child elements
+   at be at y = 0 position when the scroll is at y = 0.
+Make sure that the body is not displaced using
-   with `margin` (ex: in case of sticky site header).
+   child elements with `margin` (ex: in case of sticky site header).
 Use `padding` instead.

 ## Options